SFX Props and Modelmaking Student

 The BA (Hons) SFX Props and Modelmaking course at BNU will allow you to focus on the design and fabrication of physically based film and television special effects using a range of art, engineering and science technologies.
 This will include props design & fabrication, character creation, prosthetics for prop-making, engineering and functional model making.

 This practical course will be delivered in our specialist 3D modelmaking & engineering workshop at our High Wycombe campus.
-You may also have access to the prosthetics lab at our BNU base in Pinewood studios.

 This taught practical-based course is industry-focused and will provide opportunities for students to engage with a broad range of skills and techniques required within special effects props and modelmaking production for film and TV and related creative industries.
 During your studies you’ll be supported by our specialist technicians and demonstrators.
 Using their experience and technical production and material knowledge, they’ll help you turn your ideas into fully functioning props and models.